 The Pink Keep Tours in Sedona are perfect for those who want to add a little adventure into their vacations!
-These easily spotted bright vehicles take their passengers out into the Sedona outback to see some of the city’s famous red rock formations up close, and to venture down into some of the steep trails for a heart racing experience.
-The Broken Arrow tour takes people on a all-jeep drive for some rough and rowdy fun, while the Wrangler Roundup splits the tour time between a jeep ride and a horseback ride.
+These easily spotted bright vehicles take their passengers out into the Sedona outback to see some of the city’s famous red rock formations up close and to venture down into some of the steep trails for a heart-racing experience.
+The Broken Arrow tour takes people on an all-jeep drive for some rough and rowdy fun, while the Wrangler Roundup splits the tour time between a jeep ride and a horseback ride.

 Hike Cathedral Rock

 The hike up to Cathedral Rock is more of a leisure one than a challenging one, as it can be done by people of all fitness levels in just about an hour.
 The path goes up some red dirt trails and large rocks, and give a view of the Sedona surroundings that is to die for.
 Cathedral Rock is one of the area’s most recognized rock formations and is worth every bit of effort that it takes to see and climb it.
 Be sure to photograph the whole way up, as the sights only get better with height!

 Enjoy a Scenic Drive to Oak Creek Canyon

 Oak Creek Canyon is one of the state’s most popular canyons aside from the world-famous Grand Canyon.
 One of the best ways to see it in all its beauty is to take the drive from Sedona to Flagstaff, or vice-versa, and stop along the way to do some hiking, have a picnic, or even a day or two of camping.
 The best times of year to go are in the spring and the fall, as those months are more comfortable for doing outdoors things in Arizona.